-Vulnerability Pentagon of Restricted Access
+The Vulnerability Pentagon

+So how do we avoid connecting the dots of the Vulnerability Pentagon?
+Practice this principle: Keep your engagement "personal enough to connect, yet general enough to protect."
+Make your emails and posts personal by telling others about what God is doing in the lives of those you serve.
+Share of their hopes and their hurts, but DO NOT share WHO they are.
+Instead, use a pseudonym for that person with your audience.
 This includes sharing photographs of the person's face or head.
 Next, never share WHERE your ministry is located.
 Instead of sharing a city, province, or country name, share a regional geographic location such as "Middle East, North Africa, etc. This also includes photos and videos that could inadvertently identify where you are working.
-Be careful not to include popular geography, including panoramic shots of well-known buildings, cityscapes, or vehicles and their license plates that establish location
+Be careful not to include popular geography, including panoramic shots of well-known buildings, cityscapes, or vehicles and their license plates that establish location.

 Finally with the triangle, do not connect the WHEN of specific dates or times, either in the past or for the future.
 Instead, use terms like "recently," "last month," "the other day," etc. This also necessitates shutting off your phone or camera's location sharing that digitally embeds the date, time, AND LAT/LONG location of where the photo was taken.

 Lastly, be careful with the WHAT and HOW of the pentagon.
-While most of our organizations would never conceal the fact that they are overtly evangelical, connecting together HOW we are entering and staying in the country and $\overline{\textbf{WHAT}}$ we are doing (posting project specifics, and other information that could be used against the ministry) should be avoided.
+While most of our organizations would never conceal the fact that they are overtly evangelical, connecting together HOW we are entering and staying in the country and WHAT we are doing (posting project specifics, and other information that could be used against the ministry) should be avoided.